djosephsen/slacker/Readme.md

  * Simple semantics for creating and linking-in your own plugins
  * Full access to all Slack RTM events and [metadata](docs/meta.md)

-That's all working now (more documentation to come).
-Features I'm currently working on include:

- * In-memory and redis-backed persistent storage (a brain)
- * Slack slash-command support (to send private commands)
- * failover
- * more documentation

 ## Check out Slacker from your workstation in 5 minutes

 1: Select *Configure Integrations* from your team menu in slack